ManojParkale/Simon-Game/README.md

 You can fork this repo to modify and make changes of your own.
 Please give me proper credit by linking back to [ManojParkale](https://github.com/ManojParkale/Simon-Game).
 Thanks!
 <br/>

+##Description:
+The Simon game is an electronic memory challenge where players replicate an increasing sequence of lights and sounds by pressing colored buttons in the correct order.

 ## Built With

 - JavaScript